Row-Bell/Homework_01/README.md

 - What have been the major trends and innovations of this domain over the last 5-10 years?

+  - _The major trends and innovations of cryptocurrency in the last 5-10 years have been astounding.
+Bitcoin has taken cryptocurrency from the obscure hedge to a deflating dollar to the mainstream.
+With all the applications of Blockchain from servicing underserviced peoples of the world to fixing the electoral process, the limits are endless._

 - What are the other major companies in this domain?

   - _Some of Coinbase's biggest competitors are definitley Binance and Kraken.
-While there are a few other companies offering P2P lending like Celcius offering almost 10% APR on money sitting in curtain cryptoassets._
+While there are a few other companies offering P2P lending like Celcius offering almost 10% APR on money sitting in curtain cryptoassets (DAI)._

 ## Results

 - What has been the business impact of this company so far?

+  - _Coinbase has introduced the casual investor to cryptocurrency in a straight forward intuitive way._

 - What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

+  - _The core metrics that companies in this domain use to measure success would have to be users and how much money they're holding for those users.
+Based on 2020 metrics, Coinbase has over 35 million users in over 100 countries.
+So.. pretty good._

 - How is your company performing relative to competitors in the same domain?

+  - _Coinbases biggest competitor is Binance who in 2020 counted 15 million users._

 ## Recommendations